-During the year the Bank sold 100% of the rights of the cash flows arising from portfolios of fixed rate mortgage loans to wholly owned special purpose companies of MIK in exchange for RMBS.
-The Bank derecognised the loan portfolio amounting to MNT 279,126,790 thousand (2022: MNT 191,776,365 thousand) and recognised the Senior RMBS and Junior RMBS received as financial assets (see Note 14).
-Bank's continuing involvement in the transferred assets is also to act as servicer of the transferred assets until its maturity, with an quarterly servicing fee of 2.5% of serviced amount.
-The total servicing fee recognised in 2023 amounts to MNT 5,205 million (2022: MNT 2,003 million) included within Fees and commission income.
+During the year the Bank sold 100% of the rights of the cash flows arising from portfolios of fixed rate mortgage loans to wholly owned special purpose companies of MIK HFC in exchange for RMBS.
+The Bank derecognised the loan portfolio amounting to MNT 104,590,932 thousand (2023: MNT 279,126,790 thousand) and recognised the Senior RMBS and Junior RMBS received as financial assets (see Note 14).
+The Bank's continuing involvement in the transferred assets is also to act as a servicer of the transferred assets until their maturity, with a quarterly servicing fee of 2.5% of the serviced amount.
+The total servicing fee recognised in 2024 amounted to MNT 5,449 million (2023: MNT 5,205 million) which is included within Fees and commission income.